-The program provides scholarships of up to $25,000 per recipient and is funded by Edison International shareholders and IBEW Local 47.
-The program provides tuition, tools and support services needed to complete required training at the Los Angeles Trade-Technical College.
-Graduates will be eligible for an entry-level groundman position at SCE once they successfully complete the Powerline Mechanic Certificate program, obtain a Class A driver’s license and complete all SCE pre-employment requirements.
+The program provides scholarships up to $25,000 per recipient and is funded by Edison International shareholders and IBEW Local 47.
+The program covers the cost of tuition, tools and support services needed to complete required training at the Los Angeles Trade-Technical College.

-The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
-Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
+The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations and individuals.
+Eligibility for individual programs is determined at the sole discretion of the sponsor and eligible applications are reviewed by Scholarship America’s evaluation team.

 Applicants to the Edison International Lineworker Scholarship Program must: